Pipefish: Profile and Information

 This fish is not aggressive and does best in a large aquarium tank.

-The pipefish is very curious and will take some time to explores its environment.
+The pipefish is very curious and will take some time to explore its environment.

 Origins

 The Pipefish lives in tropical to a subtropical climate.
-As long as the water is warm the pipefish can live in oceans all around the world.
+The pipefish can live in oceans worldwide if the water is warm.
 They are pretty tolerant of different water conditions and levels.

 Color of the Pipefish

-Many of the pipefish that people put into their saltwater aquariums are bright and can be red or green.
-They can also come in different shades of orange, purple, and brown.
-They are a very pretty fish and do have a mouth area just like that of a seahorse.
+Many pipefish people put into their saltwater aquariums are bright and can be red or green.
+They can also come in shades of orange, purple, and brown.
+They are very pretty fish and do have a mouth area just like that of a seahorse.

 Care for the Pipefish

-Since this fish is not a strong swimmer it lives best in an aquarium that has a very slow current.
+Since this fish is not a strong swimmer, it lives best in an aquarium with a very slow current.
 They will drift around the tank.
 They also like to hide in rocks and coral.

-While this fish is peaceful and will not be aggressive it is best to have it live in an aquarium where there are only other types of seahorses.
-Since they are slow moving, they are not able to compete for food against other types of fish.
+While this fish is peaceful and will not be aggressive, it is best to have it live in an aquarium where there are only other types of seahorses.
+Since they are slow-moving, they cannot compete for food against other types of fish.

 It may be hard for them to get food in a tank with other fish with two fins.
-They often live in groups and will grab on to each other’s tail to form something that looks like a train.
+They often live in groups and will grab onto each other’s tails to form something that looks like a train.

 Some seahorses will also hang on to the tail of the pipefish and catch a ride.
 This can be rather amusing to look at.
 These fish are tolerant of many different types of water conditions.